In Search of Harperfield

-In Search of Harperfield is the third studio album by Scottish singer-songwriter and musician Emma Pollock, released on 29 January 2016 by Chemikal Underground, and was her first studio album in five and a half years following 2010's The Law of Large Numbers.
+In Search of Harperfield is the third studio album by the Scottish singer-songwriter and musician Emma Pollock, released on 29 January 2016 by Chemikal Underground, and was her first studio album in five and a half years following 2010's The Law of Large Numbers.

 On release, the album received critical acclaim but it failed to chart.
 Uncut magazine included it in their Top 75 albums of 2016 list at No. 65.

 Track listing

 Personnel

 Credits are adapted from the album's liner notes.